Volunteers are baring their arms for malaria vaccine research

 Then they’re letting them bite people.

-Most of the volunteers who have been bitten by the mosquitoes have also been vaccinated with the only licensed malaria vaccine on the market.
-The hope is to find a better dose or a better dose regimen that will get better than the 30 percent protection the vaccine currently provides.
+Most of the volunteers who have been bitten by the mosquitoes have also been vaccinated with a malaria vaccine.
+The hope is to find a better dose or a better dose regimen that will get better than the 30-40 percent protection the vaccine currently provides.

 But 38 of them have not been vaccinated.
 They’re the controls.